danyx23/elm-uuid/README.md

-period of the underlying random generator is high, so creating lot's of random UUIDs on one client is fine, but please be aware that since the initial random seed of the current Random implementation is limited to 32 bits, creating UUIDs on many independent clients may lead to collisions more quickly than you think (see https://github.com/danyx23/elm-uuid/issues/10 for details)!
+period of the underlying random generator is high, so creating lot's of random UUIDs on one client is fine, but please be aware that since the initial random seed of the current Random implementation is limited to 32 bits, creating UUIDs on *many independent clients* may lead to collisions more quickly than you think (see https://github.com/danyx23/elm-uuid/issues/10 for details)!
+If you need to generate UUIDs on many clients independently, please use the fork https://package.elm-lang.org/packages/Zinggi/elm-uuid/latest which covers this case.

 This library is split into two Modules.
 Uuid wraps Uuids in an opaque type for improved type safety.
 If you prefer to simply get strings